To reinstate the prohibition on the possession or transfer of large capacity ammunition feeding devices, and to strengthen that prohibition.

 Sponsor and status

 Sponsor.
 Representative for New York's 4th congressional district.
 Democrat.

 Length: 4 pages

-This bill was introduced on April 16, 2007, in a previous session of Congress, but was not enacted.
+This bill was introduced on April 16, 2007, in a previous session of Congress, but it did not receive a vote.

 Jul 19, 2005

 Earlier Version — Introduced

 This activity took place on a related bill, H.R.
 3348 (109th).

 Apr 16, 2007

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.